Stormzy and Adidas launch #Merky FC report showing need for allyship in football

 — Stormzy (@stormzy) October 5, 2023

-According to the report, 56 per cent of young Black and Black mixed heritage people aspire to work in the industry yet only 6.7 per cent of senior roles in football are occupied by someone from this community.
+According to the report, 56 per cent of young Black and mixed-Black heritage people aspire to work in the industry, yet only 6.7 per cent of senior roles in football are occupied by someone from this community.

-Stormzy and Adidas responded to this data by recognising the need to identify the barriers that prevent people from entering the industry.
+Stormzy and Adidas responded to this data by recognising the need to identify the barriers that are preventing people from entering the industry.

-They have a shared ambition to encourage the industry and fans alike to help make positive changes.
+They share an ambition to encourage the industry and fans alike to help make positive changes.
 The new report models the potential impact of allyship and how initiatives like #Merky FC can help to increase representation.

-The research, which was conducted by an expert team of behavioural scientists and data analysts, found that 72 per cent of people from Black or mixed Black heritage are more like to apply for a #Merky FC role if it is recommended by a friend.
+The research, which was conducted by an expert team of behavioural scientists and data analysts, also found that 72 per cent of people from Black or mixed-Black heritage are more likely to apply for a #Merky FC role if it is recommended by a friend.

-It used the new insight along with existing data on representation in football, application bias and job openings, as well as the impact of adding #Merky FC roles.
-As a result, the report has modelled a projection of a 40 per cent increase in Black representation over a five-year period.
+Overall, the report has modelled a projection of a 40 per cent increase in Black representation in football over a five-year period.

 “Stormzy and Adidas understand that allyship alone cannot tackle the disparities within the industry,” a press release reads.